Adventure Tour No. 300 E

 You leave Kitulgala after breakfast and continue your journey to Kandy.
 The road begins to ascend gradually.
 If possible you stop for a short visit at a rubber factory, where you will learn in detail, how the milky sap called latex is treated to become raw rubber.
 Another stop will be made at a spice garden; where you see many unknown trees, bushes and plants.
 After this stop you will enjoy a panoramic view of the central highland with its hills and mountains.

 Before reaching Kandy you will visit in Peradeniya the world famous Botanical Gardens.
 The park dates back to 1371 under the reign of King Vikrama Bahu III when he held court here.
 The English put the cornerstone of the present garden in 1821.
 During the Second World War the garden served as the headquarters of Earl Mountbatten, the supreme commander of the allied forces in Southeast Asia who later became the last Viceroy of India.
 You will find in the garden a very large variety of orchids, spice trees, palms, bushes, as well as tropical plants and flowers of all type.
-After the visit, the driver will take you to Hotel Suisse for late lunch and check-in.
+After the visit, the driver will take you to Hotel Suisse for check-in.

 The old royal city of Kandy situated at 5'00 m, beautifully nestled between green hills.
 In its very centre lies a small artificial lake and the palace of the last Singhalese king which has become a temple and the most holiest shrine in Sri Lanka, where the tooth relic of the Lord Buddha is highly venerated.
 You will visit the temple in the evening.
 After this visit you have the opportunity to attend a dance performance, where you will see the famous Kandyan dances, as well as up-country and devil dances.
 Return to the hotel for dinner and overnight.